nicolaswith/parallelgdb/README.md

 # Structure
 This debugger consists of two parts:
-1. The GUI master running on the host machine
+1. The GUI master running on the host machine (See screenshot)
 2. The slaves running on the host machine or the remote cluster

 # Building